magland/spikesortingview/README.md

 ## Create-React-App

 This project was created by [Create-React-App](https://create-react-app.dev/) which manages the project configuration, including the Webpack configuration.
 The developer will be saved from a very large number of headaches, so we should do whatever we can to avoid [ejecting](https://stackoverflow.com/questions/48308936/what-does-this-react-scripts-eject-command-do).

+## Deploying the HTML bundle

+While developing locally is a lovely experience, eventually you will want others to see what you have created.
+This is just a matter of (a) building the bundle and (b) uploading it to a Google Cloud Storage Bucket.
+An example script for doing this is [devel/deploy.sh](./devel/deploy.sh).
+In fact this is the script used to deploy the production version (you need to have permission to upload to that bucket).
+When you want someone to see some changes you have made, you will probably want to upload to a different bucket, or to a different target directory in the production bucket.
+Then, when you share the URL, just be sure to redefine the `v` query parameter to point to your bundle.

+## Creating a new View

+Here, we'll assume you are creating a new view called Starlight.

+1. Create a new folder in [src/libraries](./src/libraries) named `view-starlight`.
+1. Create three files in this folder: `index.ts`, `StarlightViewData.ts`, and `StarlightView.tsx`.
+1. Define the data spec and the functionality for your view component.
+To get started, use [src/libraries/view-console/](./src/libraries/view-console) as an example/template.
+1. Add your view to [src/ViewData.ts](./src/ViewData.ts) and [src/View.tsx](./src/View.tsx).

+To test this out, you'll need to generate a figURL from a Python script.
+Make a copy of [devel/dev_example.py](./devel/dev_example.py) and modify it to reflect your new View (you'll at least need to change the 'type' variable).

+When you run the script, you'll get a figURL printed in the terminal.
+If you open that in the browser, you'll see an error message, because the cloud HTML bundle does not yet include your new view.
+Change the `v` query parameter in the URL to point to your local development server (`http://localhost:3000`) and you should be able to see your new view in action.

+Once you have developed and tested your new view, you can incorporate it into the project by making pull requests to this repo and to the sortingview repo.
+On the sortingview side, you'll need to add your View class to the `sortingview/views` folder and edit `__init__.py` in that folder.

+Congratulations, you have contributed a View to spikesortingview!